phorward/unicc/targets/README.md

 The Python target stands on its own, and is not generated from a folder.

-## ECMAScript (ecmascript.tlt)
+## JavaScript (javascript.tlt)

-Is currently only a stub on its own, and does not generate working parsers.
+The JavaScript target stands on its own, and is not generated from a folder.